ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

            results
-                | ['Return code indicating the results of the command.']
+            | Return code indicating the results of the command.

                 | **type**: str